seananderson/ramlegacy/README.md

 #> # ... with 265 more rows
 ```

-For safety, you may want to use `dplyr::collect()` to return all rows of
+For safety, you may want to use `dplyr::collect(n = Inf)` to return all
-data, not just the minimum default number.
-In this case it won’t make a
+rows of data, not just the minimum default number.
+In this case it won’t
-difference.
+make a difference.

 ``` r
 tbl(ram, "area") %>%